Dragon Rider (novel): Plot

 Firedrake is a young dragon who lives in a hidden valley in Scotland with other dragons.
-After realizing that humans intend to flood the valley and the dragons living there are no longer safe, Firedrake sets off with the guidance from the eldest member of his clan (Slatebeard) to avoid the "Golden One" and to find the Rim of Heaven, a legendary location that is a safe haven for all dragons.
+After realizing that humans intend to flood the valley and the dragons living there are no longer safe, Firedrake sets off with guidance from the eldest member of his clan (Slatebeard) to avoid the "Golden One" and to find the Rim of Heaven, a legendary location that is a haven for all dragons.

 Firedrake travels to the city with his friend Sorrel, a forest brownie with cat features, to find Gilbert Graytail, a rat who specializes in making maps.
 The duo meets Ben who provides Sorrel with human clothes so she may go in disguise to find Gilbert while Firedrake stays hidden.
 After finding Gilbert and providing payment, Gilbert hands over a map leading to the Himalayas, marking dangerous areas along the way.
 Only able to fly at night, Firedrake wastes no time wanting to leave.
 He and Sorrel also decide to bring Ben along with them.
 After Ben and Sorrel argue about turning East too soon or not, the three end up in a mountain range full of dwarves.
 Firedrake sleeps while the sun is up and the dwarves wait for him to wake up.
 While he rests however, one of the dwarves, Gravelbeard, runs to the castle in that same mountain range, revealing Nettlebrand, the Golden One, a fearsome dragon-like monster whose only purpose in life is to hunt, kill and eat dragons and his servant, Twigleg the Homunculus.
 After hearing of the trio, Nettlebrand decides to follow them, hoping to hunt down and kill the last of the dragons because he failed decades before.